 Iowa Durable Power of Attorney Laws

-|Code Section||144B.1, et seq.
-Durable Power of Attorney for Health Care|
+|Code Section||Iowa Code Chapter 144B – Durable Power of Attorney for Health Care|

-|Validity from State-to-State||Similar document executed in another state in compliance with the laws of that state is valid and enforceable in Iowa; to the extent the document is consistent with Iowa law.|
+|Validity of Out-of-State Durable Power of Attorneys||Similar documents created in another state in compliance with the laws of that state are valid and enforceable in Iowa, to the extent that the document is consistent with Iowa law.|

-|Immunity for Attending Physician||Health care provider not subject to civil or criminal liability or professional disciplinary action if acting in good faith on decision of attorney-in-fact|
+|Immunity for Attending Physician||Health care providers aren’t subject to criminal prosecution, civil liability, or professional disciplinary action if acting in good faith on the decision of an attorney-in-fact.|